huyingjie/notebook/source/neuroscience/Neuroplasticity.md

 mechanism of neuroplasticity: Once the neurotransmitters are diffused across the synaptic cleft,  they bind to the receptors and create another electrical signal on the post-synaptic neurons that will fire which causes the neurons to modify itself based on the strength of the existing synapse.
 The modification of the neurons is then called neuroplasticity

+**neuroplasticity**: the ability of the brain to change itself in response to the stimuli it encounters

 By definition, neuroplasticity

 1. is the change in the strength of the mature synaptic connections by the formation and elimination of synapses.